BlueFire-LLC/BlueFire-API-for-Android-Studio/README.md

 Version 24.1:<ul>
     <li>Added Property Force500kBus that will instruct the Adapter to connect only to a 500K CAN bus.
-    <li>Fixed SleepMode not being initialized by App or Service.
+    <li>Fixed SleepMode not being initialized by the App or Service.
     <li>Internal fixes to potential issues.
-    <li>Fixed Starting Service in Demo App.
+    <li>Fixed Starting Service in the Demo App.
 </ul>